Summer time, and the food is easy – and light like this poached salmon and vegetables with new potatoes.

 2 teaspoons fresh lemon thyme leaves (or you can use ordinary thyme if you can’t get hold of lemon thyme)

-½ teaspoon sea salt or Himalayan rock salt (it really is worth investing in a good salt – both for the taste and your health)
+½ teaspoon sea salt or Himalayan crystal salt (it really is worth investing in a good salt – both for the taste and your health)

 A pinch of white pepper (or you can use black pepper)